Monday, 19 December 2022

 As a resident of a retirement village, you may be required to pay:

-- rent and/or recurring service charges during your stay, and perhaps beyond; and
+- rent and/or recurring service charges during your stay, and perhaps beyond;

 The costs will depend upon the particular legal structure of the retirement village.
+Many retirement villages now have multiple financial models on offer.

 Why do you need your solicitor?

+Entry to a retirement village is more legally and financially complex than buying or selling a house that is not in a retirement village.
 Legal documentation is often extensive and complicated and will almost certainly vary from village to village.

 The documentation may have financial implications that you had not envisaged — this in itself is very complicated and the process needs to be explained effectively.